 State Sex Education Policies and Requirements at a Glance

-- If a school provides human growth and development instruction, curriculum is required to stress abstinence.
+- If a school chooses to provide human growth and development instruction, curriculum is required to stress abstinence and must be medically accurate.

 - Curriculum is not required to include instruction on sexual orientation or gender identity.
-However, Human Growth and Development: A Resource Guide to Assist School Districts in Policy and Program Development and Implementation includes instruction on sexual orientation and gender identity.
+However, Wisconsin’s state standards for human growth and development instruction includes instruction on sexual orientation and gender identity.

 - Curriculum is not required to provide instruction on consent.
-However, Human Growth and Development: A Resource Guide to Assist School Districts in Policy and Program Development and Implementation includes instruction on consent.
+However, Wisconsin’s state standards for human growth and development instruction include instruction on consent.

 - Parents or guardians may remove their children from the human growth and development instruction with a written request to the teacher or principal.
 This is referred to as an “opt-out” policy.